 Continue following the trail as it curves around to the north.
 The CN railway line is just downhill to your left.
 You can follow a spur trail down to the tracks, then to the shores of Green Lake.

 Use caution when crossing as this is an active rail line and trains can come past at any time.
 You can get a great view of some fancy houses on the other side of the lake.
 During Parkhurst’s heyday, there were no roads in the area and the only way to reach it was by train.

 Back on the main trail, you will pass through the heart of Parkhurst.
 There are collapsed buildings, an abandoned truck, and lots of rusty garbage on both sides of the trail.
 Explore faint paths up into the forest to the right to find even more old trucks.

 Keep walking on the main trail, sometimes recognizable as the old road through the town.
 A spur trail leads steeply downhill to the railway tracks again.
-Apparently, there is a huge abandoned logging tractor on the edge of Green Lake near here.
-I didn’t find out about it until after I hiked here, so I didn’t visit it.
-Next time!
+There is a huge abandoned logging caterpillar on the edge of Green Lake near here, but it is best viewed from the lake.
+(See the canoeing directions below.)